 Retro Game Corps is your one-stop shop for retro gaming and emulation guides, tips, and reviews.

-My name is Russ, and I grew up through all of the home console generations, starting with an Atari 2600 my Dad borrowed from a friend for a weekend, to the NES we were gifted at Christmas, and so on.
+I grew up through all of the home console generations, starting with an Atari 2600 my Dad borrowed from a friend for a weekend, to the NES we were gifted at Christmas, and so on.

 As a teenager, I bought an old Commodore 64 for $20, and I had a blast tinkering with this classic system.
 I even programmed my own text-based version of Mortal Kombat because I couldn’t wait for the game’s home console release.
 That experience taught me that the behind-the-scenes world of video games is just as exciting as playing games themselves.